 In Tanzania, the Prime Minister Ndugu Edward Sekoine, opened the second Dar es Salaam International trade Fair.

-In Tanzania, the Prime Minister Ndugu Edward Sekoine, opened the second Dar es Salaam International trade Fair.
+Background: In Tanzania, the Prime Minister Ndugu Edward Sekoine, opened the second Dar es Salaam International trade Fair.
 Exhibits from all overt the world and from Tanzanian industry and agriculture, were displayed in the park in the city centre.

 SYNOPSIS: Before the official opening, Prime Minister Sekoine gave a speech to the assembled guests, outlining his government's policies on trade and industrial development.
 He called on Tanzanian manufacturers to reduce the cost of production, so that they are able to compete favourably in the world market.
 He said the quality of goods should be improved to encourage higher local sales and increase exports.